mkoenigb/ProcessX/README.md

 This Plug-In adds a new processing provider to QGIS.
 It contains a variety of processing algorithms.

+Please report bugs or issues you encounter with these algorithms on github.com/mkoenigb/processx/issues/

 The algorithms are:

 ### Vector - Conditional